Two students studying and discussing if the GMAT or GRE is easier

 GRE Format

-Business school preferences are another factor to consider, along with whether the GMAT or GRE is easier.
+Business school preferences are another factor to consider, along with which test is easier.
 The GMAT was designed specifically for business school applicants.
 The GRE is a test that can be used to gain admittance to a wide range of graduate programs, including the MBA.
 Average scores also play an essential role in your chances of acceptance.

 Business School Preferences